Physical Therapy in Louisiana for Lower Back

 - sensory changes (numbness, prickling, or tingling) in the leg, foot, or toes

-Rarely, symptoms involve changes in bowel or bladder function.
-These symptoms are caused by a large disc herniation that pushes straight back into the spinal canal can put pressure on the nerves that go to the bowel and bladder.
+In some rare cases, symptoms may involve changes in bowel or bladder function.
+These symptoms are caused by a large disc herniation or tumor that pushes straight back into the spinal canal and puts pressure on the nerves that go to the bowel and bladder.
 In addition to loss of control of the bowel and bladder, the pressure on these nerves may cause symptoms of low back pain, pain running down the back of both legs, and numbness or tingling in the saddle/genitalia area.
 Pressure on these nerves is considered a medical emergency as it can lead to permanent paralysis of the bowel and bladder.
 This condition is called cauda equina syndrome.
 Immediate surgery to remove pressure from the nerves is required.

 How will my health care provider find out what's causing my problem?

-The diagnosis of low back problems begins with a thorough history of your condition.
+The diagnosis of low back pain begins with a thorough history of your condition.
 Your Physical Therapist will ask you questions to find out when you first started having problems, what makes your symptoms worse or better, and how the symptoms affect your daily activity.
 Your answers will help guide the physical examination.
 They may also ask you to fill out a questionnaire describing your back problems.

-Your Physical Therapist will then physically examine the muscles and joints of your low back and ask you to move in different directions to determine how your pain is affected.
-It is important that we see how your back is aligned, finds out where it hurts, and checks which movements make it better or worse.
+After taking your history your Physical Therapist will then physically examine the muscles and joints of your low back and ask you to move in different directions to determine how your pain is affected.
+It is important that your Physical Therapist understands how your back is aligned, finds out where it hurts, and checks which movements make it better or worse.

-Our Physical Therapist may do some simple tests to check the function of the nerves.
-These tests are used to measure the strength in your lower limbs, check your reflexes, and determine whether you have numbness in your legs or feet.
+Your Physical Therapist may do some simple tests to check the function of the nerves in your back.
+These tests are used to measure the sensation, reflexes and strength in your legs or feet.
 The information from your medical history and physical examination will help your Physical Therapist decide what else needs to be looked at in the examination.

 Moreau Physical Therapy provides Physical Therapist services in Louisiana.